2025-26 Directors and Guest Artists

 At age 13 she was a finalist and winner of the Thousand Oaks Philharmonic Opus Series, performing the first movement of the Schumann cello concerto, as well as a finalist and winner of the Channel Islands Chamber Orchestra Artist Series, performing Popper’s Hungarian Rhapsody.

-At age 9, she won the Associate Principal Cello position of the CVYO Symphony Orchestra, and won a seat at CVYO’s Virtuosi Ensemble.
+At age 9, she won the Associate Principal Cello position of the LOYO Symphony Orchestra, and won a seat at LOYO’s Virtuosi Ensemble.
 At age 13, she won a fellowship with the prestigious California Young Artist Symphony.
 She has played under the baton of David Chan (New York Met), Radu Paponiu (Naples Philharmonic), Alexander Tseitlin (CYAS, CVYO), Larry Livingston (USC), and Neil Stulberg (UCLA).

 Sofia Tseitlin